Indiana University

 USB flash drives

 All Windows and Mac workstations are equipped with front- or keyboard-mounted USB ports.
 The accessibility of these ports makes it easy to transport and access your data using USB flash drives.
 You can purchase these solid-state devices in a wide range of capacities and at prices comparable to or below those of most other reusable removable media.
-Because these services are ubiquitous throughout the STCs and because USB flash drives are highly reliable, they present the best choice for casual storage and transportation of data files.
+Because these services are ubiquitous throughout the STCs and because USB flash drives are highly reliable, they present a convenient choice for casual storage and transportation of data files.

 Back to top